gassparr/obsidian/Personal/CV.md

 **Technical**

-- Excel
-- Microsoft Access
-- GNU/linux
+- Knowledge of Linux enviroments
 - Linked-in
 - Office Suite
 - Use of laboratory equipment